Canadian Tire Centre

 However, hard work paid off for the franchise.
 After earning a postseason spot in 1997, Ottawa would make the playoffs for the next 11 seasons, which would include two trips to the Eastern Conference Finals and a 2007 appearance in the Stanley Cup Finals.
 To date, the Senators have reached the playoffs 16 times in their 25 seasons of play.

 In order to accomplish this, he will need strong play from everyone on his roster, especially in the wake of a major offseason trade that shipped longtime team captain Erik Karlsson to the San Jose Sharks.
 In his absence, Ottawa relies on their other veteran contributors for leadership.
-Among them are Bobby Ryan, Jean-Gabriel Pageau, Matt Duchene, and Mark Stone.
-Stone actually tied Karlsson as the points leader for this team despite only playing in 58 games due to injury.
-It has given the club a big boost to have him back healthy this season.
+Among them are Bobby Ryan, Jean-Gabriel Pageau.
 Goaltender Craig Anderson is loved in Ottawa and has returned between the pipes this season to give his team a fighting chance in every game.

-This team is working to put the 2017-2018 in the rear window and jump up in the standings.
-A far cry from the 10 win team in their first season, the Ottawa Senators have established themselves as a formidable opponent in the Eastern Conference and a real threat to any team they play against.
-Contributions from Thomas Chabot, Ryan Dzingel, and Chris Tierney keep Ottawa fans on their feet.
+This team will soon be working to putting the 2018-2019 in the rear window and jump up in the standings.
+A far cry from the 10 win team in their first season, the Ottawa Senators are usually known to be a formidable opponent in the Eastern Conference and a real threat to any team they play against.
+Contributions from Thomas Chabot and Chris Tierney keep Ottawa fans on their feet.
 Eager to get back to playing the kind of hockey this city expects, the Sens are hopeful that they can make a deep playoff run.
-Could be the year that Ottawa gets over the hump and raises the Stanley Cup for Senators fans everywhere?
+When will it be that Ottawa gets over the hump and raises the Stanley Cup for Senators fans everywhere?